alphagov/notifications-tech-docs/source/documentation/_api_keys.md

 You will get an error if you use these keys to send messages to anyone who isn't on your team or your whitelist.

+You must send messages using the GOV.UK Notify API when using the team and whitelist key.

 Messages sent with a team and whitelist key appear on your dashboard and count against your text message and email allowances.

 You do not have to revoke team and whitelist keys.